-The Newspaper Advisory Committee shall consist of a chairman of the School of Journalism or a designated member of the journalism faculty, an alumnus of the Department of Journalism and Mass Communication and/or student media, an administrative/professional member of the Student Affairs division, selected by the vice chancellor, student newspaper advisor, Dean of School of Business and Economics or a designated member of the business faculty, director of university communications or a designated member of that unit, a student-at-large selected by the News Advisory Board, a student representative selected by SGA and the vice chancellor for student affairs, and a student member from the A&T Register staff, who is not the editor-in-chief.
+The Newspaper Advisory Committee shall consist of:

+- 1. Chairman of the School of Journalism or a designated member of the journalism faculty - 2.
+An Alumnus/a of the Department of Journalism and Mass Communication and/or the student media - 3.
+An Administrative/professional member of the Student Affairs Division, selected by the Vice Chancellor of Student Affairs - 4.
+The Student Newspaper Adviser - 5.
+Chairperson of the Business School or a designated member of the business faculty - 6.
+The Director of University Communications or a designated member of that unit - 7.
+A student-at-large selected by the Newspaper Advisory Board - 8.
+A student representative selected by the Student Government Association - 9.
+A student representative selected by the Vice Chancellor of Student Affairs - 10.
+A student member from the Register (who is not the Editor-in-Chief)

-Duties and Responsibilities - Executive power shall be vested in the SGA president, who shall have assistance from the vice presidents of internal and external affairs, secretary, treasurer, attorney general, Miss A&T and Mr. A&T. These executive SGA officers shall be elected by and from the student body.
+Duties and Responsibilities

+Specific Officers, Executive Power Vested in the President-Executive power shall be vested in the President of the Student Government Association, who shall have the assistance of the Vice President of Internal Affairs, Vice President of External Affairs, Secretary, Treasurer, Attorney General, Mister and Miss A&T. These executive officers of the Student Government Association shall be elected by and from the student body at large.